fronzbot/fronzbot.github.io/_posts/2017-08-09-banning-ips-on-homeassistant-and-ssh.md

 At this point, once we start the fail2ban service, we should be set and fail2ban will auto-ban IPs for us on failed SSH login attempts.
 But I also want to be able to ban IPs trying to log into my Home Assistant front-end...

 # Setting up fail2ban with Home Assistant
-I mostly took these instructions from [this page](https://home-assistant.io/cookbook/fail2ban/) with a couple small mofications.
+I mostly took these instructions from [this page](https://home-assistant.io/cookbook/fail2ban/) with a couple small modifications.

-First, we need a filter to parse the home-assistant log and check for aunthorized login attempts.
+First, we need a filter to parse the home-assistant log and check for authorized login attempts.
 This is done by creating the `/etc/fail2ban/filter.d/hass.local` file with the following contents:

 ```
 [INCLUDES]